ElizaBuff/Python--Election-Analysis/README.md

 ---
 ## Election-Audit Results
 The analysis of the election results show that:
--There were *369,711* votes cast in the election.
+1. There were *369,711* votes cast in the election.
+2. The counties that cast votes were Jefferson, Denver, and Arapahoe.
--The county results were:
+3. The county results were:
     -Jefferson made up *10.5%* of the votes with *38,855* number of votes.
     -Denver made up *82.8%* of the votes with *306,055* number of votes.
     -Arapahoe made up *6.7%* of the votes with *24,801* number of votes.
-**-The county with the largest number of votes was Denver.**
+4. The county with the largest number of votes was Denver.**
 -The candidates were
     -Charles Casper Stockham
     -Diana DeGette